01-edu/public/subjects/index-of.en.md

 ### Instructions

 Create 3 functions:
-- `indexOf` that return the index of the first occurence of a value
+- `indexOf` that returns the index of the first occurence of a value
-- `lastIndexOf` that return the index of the last occurence of a value
+- `lastIndexOf` that returns the index of the last occurence of a value
-- `includes` that return true if the value was found in the array
+- `includes` that returns true if the value was found in the array

 > If a value is not found, the returned index is -1

-> functions should have array element as first argument
+> functions should have an array element as first argument,
-> `indexOf` and `lastIndexOf` takes an additionnal `fromIndex` argument
+> both `indexOf` and `lastIndexOf` take an additional `fromIndex` argument
-> that allow you to begin searching from a specific index.
+> that allows you to begin searching from a specific index.

 ### Notions